nikitavoloboev/data/README.md

 You can access [any entry](https://github.com/nikitavoloboev/knowledge/blob/master/SUMMARY.md) from this wiki super fast using [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) workflow.

-Aside from this wiki, you can also explore [Learn Anything](ideas/learn-anything.md) for things that you can learn about.
+Aside from this wiki, I share many [code snippets](https://code.nikitavoloboev.xyz) and build [Learn Anything](ideas/learn-anything.md) .

 ## Other things I wrote and shared